 Frequently Asked Questions

-ZeroGPT analyzes [statistical patterns in text](/blog/how-ai-detectors-work), primarily perplexity (how predictable word choices are) and burstiness (variation in sentence complexity).
+ZeroGPT analyzes statistical patterns in text, primarily perplexity (how predictable word choices are) and burstiness (variation in sentence complexity).
 Some human writing styles happen to match patterns the tool associates with AI, triggering false positives.
 Formal, structured, or technical prose is especially likely to be falsely flagged.
-The Phrasly study found 26.4% of pre-ChatGPT human essays were flagged, and the Cooperman & Brandao (2024) study found 83% false positives on medical abstracts.
+Independent tests have found especially high false-positive rates on technical and academic writing, where formal, predictable phrasing reads as machine-like to the algorithm.
 ZeroGPT provides no way to appeal or review false flags.

 ZeroGPT should not be used for academic integrity decisions.
-Its 20-26% false positive rate (across multiple independent studies) means roughly 1 in 4-5 students could be falsely accused.
-The Cooperman & Brandao (2024) study found 83% false positives on medical abstracts.
-Students have sued universities over false AI accusations (at Yale, Adelphi, and University of Michigan), and ZeroGPT's accuracy record wouldn't hold up.
-The Liang et al. (2023) Stanford study found 61.22% of non-native English essays flagged as AI, creating serious equity concerns.
+Its false-positive rate of roughly 20% in independent testing means about 1 in 5 students could be falsely accused.
+Students have sued over false AI accusations, and in February 2026 a New York court ruled in favor of an Adelphi University student flagged by a single detector, ordering his record expunged; similar cases are pending against Yale and the University of Michigan.
+Research on non-native English essays has found about 61% flagged as AI, creating serious equity concerns.
 Use GPTZero or Turnitin instead, and even then, treat results as one signal among many.